-In the San Marcos system, both the Fountain Darter and San Marcos salamander had a net disturbance per this assessment.
-The Fountain Darter had approximately 5% of its total occupied habitat disturbed whereas the San Marcos salamander amount was less than 1%.
-For the Texas blind salamander, Comal Springs riffle beetle and Comal Springs dryopid beetle, there were no activities conducted in 2018 that directly impacted any of the orifices where collections have routinely been made over the years.
-As such, no direct impacts to subterranean or aquifer habitat was experienced from 2018 HCP mitigation and restoration measures in the San Marcos system.
+In the San Marcos system, only the Fountain Darter had a net disturbance per this assessment with approximately 8.6% of its total occupied habitat disturbed.
+For the San Marcos salamander, Texas blind salamander, Comal Springs riffle beetle and Comal Springs dryopid beetle, there were no activities conducted in 2019 that directly impacted any of the locations or orifices where collections have routinely been made over the years.
+As such, no direct impacts to San Marcos salamander habitat, subterranean or aquifer habitat was experienced from 2019 HCP mitigation and restoration measures in the San Marcos system.

-In summary, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2018.
+In summary, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2019.